olivierhagolle/Start_maja/Readme.md

 - Install MAJA

-- Clone the current repository
-`git clone https://github.com/olivierhagolle/Start_maja`
+- Clone the current repository to get start_maja.py `git clone https://github.com/olivierhagolle/Start_maja`

 ## Retrieve Sentinel-2 L1C data.
 - For instance, with peps_download.py (you need to have registered at https://peps.cnes.fr and store the account and password in peps.txt file.